-- (a) It is paramount that an FMI have prompt access to assets held for risk-management purposes with minimal price impact.
-For the purposes of PFMI Principle 16, financial instruments can be considered to have minimal credit, market and liquidity risk if they are debt instruments that are: - Securities issued or guaranteed by the Government of Canada; - Marketable securities issued by the U.S. Treasury; - Securities issued or guaranteed by a provincial government; - Securities issued by a municipal government; - Bankers' acceptances; - Commercial paper; - Corporate bonds; and - Asset-backed securities that are: - 1) sponsored by a deposit-taking financial institution that is prudentially regulated at either the federal or provincial level; - 2) part of a securitization program supported by a liquidity facility; and - 3) backed by assets of an acceptable credit quality. - (b) Investments should also, at a minimum, observe the following: - To reduce concentration risk, no more than 20% of total investments should be invested in any combination of municipal and private sector securities.
+- a.
+It is paramount that an FMI have prompt access to assets held for risk-management purposes with minimal price impact.
+For the purposes of PFMI Principle 16, financial instruments can be considered to have minimal credit, market and liquidity risk if they are debt instruments that are: - Securities issued or guaranteed by the Government of Canada; - Marketable securities issued by the U.S. Treasury; - Securities issued or guaranteed by a provincial government; - Securities issued by a municipal government;

+- Bankers' acceptances; - Commercial paper; - Corporate bonds; and - Asset-backed securities that are: - 1) sponsored by a deposit-taking financial institution that is prudentially regulated at either the federal or provincial level; - 2) part of a securitization program supported by a liquidity facility; and - 3) backed by assets of an acceptable credit quality. - b.
+Investments should also, at a minimum, observe the following: - To reduce concentration risk, no more than 20% of total investments should be invested in any combination of municipal and private sector securities.
 Investment in a single private sector or municipal issuer should be no more than 5% of total investments. - To mitigate specific wrong-way risk, investments should, as much as possible, be inversely related to market events that increase the likelihood of those assets being required.
 Investment in financial sector securities should be no more than 10% of total investments.
-An FMI should not invest assets in the securities of its own affiliates.
+An FMI should not invest assets in the securities of its own affiliates. - For investments that are subject to counterparty credit risk, an FMI should set clear criteria for choosing investment counterparties and setting exposure limits.